I'm Getting Married! What Do I Do?

 If one person can’t make it to the application, fill out this Absentee Affidavit.
 Important: have it notarized and bring it into the office with a clear copy of the absent applicant’s ID.

 If you’ve been married before, we’ll need some additional information.
 Check out the application for exactly what information we’ll need.
 If you've been Divorced multiple times, or Divorced and Widowed, please only provide us with the most recent event information.
+You do not need to bring your Divorce Decree or proof of being a widow or widower, just provide the information on the application.

 We accept cash, checks with photo ID and debit/credit cards.
 Please note there is an additional convenience charge for debit/credit cards.